-There are 270 public swimming pools throughout the country – nearly every town has one, and about 95% of New Zealanders can swim.
+There are 270 public swimming pools in the country – nearly every town has one, and about 95% of New Zealanders can swim.
 Most children are given swimming lessons at primary school and about 15% belong to one of the 240 swimming clubs.
-Swimming is mainly a leisure activity for adults; only 7% belong to a club and 3% swim competitively.
+For adults, swimming is mainly a leisure activity; only 7% belong to a club and 3% swim competitively.

 Lakes and rivers are also sites for swimming and water sports such as waterskiing, kayaking and yachting.
-Fishing for rainbow or brown trout has achieved popularity worldwide, especially after huge trout were caught in Lake Taupō in the early 20th century.
+Fishing for rainbow or brown trout has achieved popularity worldwide, especially since huge trout were caught in Lake Taupō in the early 20th century.
 The South Island’s east coast rivers offer salmon fishing, while netting whitebait is another authentic Kiwi pastime.
 In 2000 a quarter of adult New Zealanders (more men than women) had fished during the year.

 Exercise or aerobic classes in commercial gyms have also become important for New Zealand city-dwellers, with over a quarter of New Zealanders attending these during the year.

 In the 1980s a variety of ‘extreme’ sports emerged or became more popular – rafting, kayaking, jet boating, mountain biking, snowboarding, skateboarding, mountain climbing, gliding, paragliding and skydiving.
 Visitors from around the globe are attracted by the prospect of ‘adventure tourism’ in scenic locations.
 They test their nerves with bungy jumping, sky jumping and zorbing (rolling down hills strapped inside an inflatable plastic sphere).

 It is often said that New Zealanders love sport, but in fact the same has been said of other Western societies such as Australia and the United States.
 There is some evidence that as participants New Zealanders are indeed more active than people of comparable countries.
 One-third of young people aged 5–17 are involved with sports clubs, and one-fifth of adults.
 But the evidence for spectator enthusiasm is less convincing.
 Certainly in any month 83% of adult New Zealanders (90% of men) watch sport on television, and a third will attend a game – more than go to the movies.